 Back on the Bruce Highway, head toward the Sunshine Coasts’ southern beaches, beginning at the relaxed Caloundra.
 Cool off with a swim at Kings Beach.
 Stop by the Mooloolaba Spit for prawns fresh off the trawler.
 Grab a coffee on the esplanade.
 Surf at Alexandra Headlands.
 Paddle at Lake Currumundi.
 There is more than enough to do here for a day and you’ll certainly leave wanting more.

-To extend this road trip consider carrying onto the Sunshines Coast’s beautiful northern beaches Peregian, Sunshine and Noosa.
-Or take your time to explore the gorgeous hinterland towns behind the Sunshine Coast such as Eumundi, Montville or Maleny.
+To extend this road trip consider carrying onto the Sunshine Coast’s beautiful northern beaches Peregian, Sunshine, and Noosa.
+Or take your time to explore the gorgeous hinterland towns behind the Sunshine Coast such as Eumundi, Montville, or Maleny.